felipe-giusti/video-manager/README.md

 # video-manager
-Microservices based project to manage automated video creation and upload to social media.
+Microservices based project to manage automated video creation, upload, and feedback/analytics.

 The manager also adds a "human verification" / "quality assurance" step before the automated upload

-In the new version a metrics/analytics API is being added so I can better remember some SqlAlchemy and FastAPI concepts.

 Some of the tools / concepts used on this project are: